• Soup Recipes

 • Add fresh fruit or perhaps my easy air fryer pears for a sweet treat.

-• Make a tasty jam to spoon onto your pudding such as my blueberry chia jam or blackberry chia jam.
+• Make a tasty jam to spoon onto your pudding such as my blueberry chia jam.

 • Sprinkle on even more spice.